Ali11Mustafa/challenge/react-productCard-component/README.md

 The fake API server will be available at `http://localhost:3004`.
 The app will make API requests to this server to fetch product data.

-## Contributing

-We welcome contributions!
-If you'd like to contribute to this project, please follow these guidelines:

-1. Fork the repository on GitHub.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them with clear, concise commit messages.
-4. Push your changes to your fork.
-5. Submit a pull request to the main repository.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Happy coding! ðŸš€
 -----------------------------------------

 Redux Setup Documentation